 The Neighbors: Income

-The neighbors in the S New Braunfels Ave / E Southcross Blvd neighborhood in San Antonio are lower-middle income, making it a below average income neighborhood.
+The neighbors in the S New Braunfels Ave / E Southcross Blvd neighborhood in San Antonio are low income, making it among the lowest income neighborhoods in America.

 NeighborhoodScout's research shows that this neighborhood has an income lower

 than 89.9% of U.S. neighborhoods.

 With 67.4% of the children here below the federal poverty

 line, this neighborhood has a higher rate of childhood poverty than 97.4%

 A neighborhood is far different if it is dominated by enlisted military personnel

 rather than people who earn their living by farming.
 It is also different if